 Unless the parents are going the cloth-diaper route, a pack of diapers is always appreciated, especially since newborns go through sometimes 5 or more diapers in a day.

 4. A gift for the mom and/or the older sibling.

 The newborn most likely doesn’t need any gifts.
 Or rather, the diapers are the gift for the baby.
 A small gift for the mom is nice, especially since she’s probably sleep-deprived and may not have showered for a few days.
-Some gifts include a candle, a bottle of wine, a book, or a giftcard to get pampered like a massage or pedicure.
+Some gifts include a candle, wine gift bags, a book, or a giftcard to get pampered like a massage or pedicure.
 Or you can gift her with service by washing her dishes, helping with a load of laundry, cleaning her house.
 If the new baby has an older sibling, consider bringing a little toy for them, as they may be feeling a little neglected or left out with all of the attention on their younger brother or sister.

 5. A note that says:

 - – I don’t need the containers back, they are yours to keep or recycle.

 - – Please don’t send me a thank you note — I’d rather you spend that extra time with your baby!